bbauska/JS-Basics-Unlock/README.md

 <h3 id="">8.2.3 Handling Network Errors and Fetch API Limitations</h3>

-While Fetch simplifies making HTTP requests, it\'s crucial to handle potential errors and be aware of its
+While Fetch simplifies making HTTP requests, it&#39;s crucial to handle potential errors and be aware of its

 limitations.
 A common misunderstanding is that Fetch rejects its promise